bbottema/simple-java-mail/02_CLI_DAEMON_IMPROVEMENT_PLAN/README.md

 | BSD and other Unix-like systems | Portable archive | On-demand `-d` or foreground process under a tested local supervisor | Unix-domain socket when the JDK supports it, otherwise loopback TCP |
 | Containers | Portable archive or derived container image | Foreground `sjm daemon run` under the orchestrator | Unix-domain socket or loopback inside the container |

-[Issue #708](https://github.com/bbottema/simple-java-mail/issues/708) retains the approved package-manager direction: Homebrew can use formula-defined launchd and systemd services through `service do` and `brew services`, while Chocolatey can wrap the tested portable ZIP.
-Neither route is claimed as available until its lifecycle gates pass.
+[Issue #708](https://github.com/bbottema/simple-java-mail/issues/708) retains the approved package-manager direction: Homebrew wraps the tested portable tar and Chocolatey wraps the tested portable ZIP.
+Neither adds service integration or starts a daemon during installation.
+Neither route is claimed as available until its one-time smoke check and release-time validation pass.

 ## Security and operational decisions